Pharmacy and prescription drugs

 Drug coverage information

 Your or your child’s doctor chooses drugs from the Texas Vendor Drug Program (VDP) formulary.
 The formulary is a list of all brand-name and generic drugs available in your plan.
 You can use the searchable formulary to search for drugs by name or type (class).Searchable Formulary

 Some medicines need a preapproval, or an OK, from us before your doctor can prescribe them.
 For these medicines, your doctor must submit a preapproval request before you can fill your prescription.

 When there is a generic drug available on the VDP list, it will usually be covered in place of the brand-name drug.
 Generic drugs are equal to brand-name drugs as approved by the Food and Drug Administration (FDA).
 If your prescription says you need the brand-name drug, we will cover the brand-name drug instead of giving you a generic.

 Don’t see it listed?

-If you need to take a drug not listed in the formulary, you may request an exception at firstname.lastname@example.org.
-You’ll be asked to supply a reason why it should be covered, such as an allergy to a drug, etc.
+If you don’t see your medicine listed in the formulary, you may ask for an exception at firstname.lastname@example.org.
+You’ll be asked to supply a reason why it should be covered, such as an allergic reaction to a drug, etc.

-You can contact Member Services to have a hard copy of the formulary mailed to you at no cost.
+You can call Member Services to have a hard copy of the formulary mailed to you at no cost.